ChinuSaraf/CS-427-Team-26-Term-Project/README.md

 # Term-Project
-The code for CS427 Android app.
+The code for CS427 Android App.
 <br/>
 <br/>